There are so many good gaming laptops available to choose from.

 - RAM:

-- 32GB of RAM: Great for gamers who also stream, multitask, or run resource-intensive applications while gaming.
+- 32GB of RAM: Great memory for gamers who also stream, multitask, or run resource-intensive applications while gaming.

 - Resolution, Refresh Rate, and Panel Types: